geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 Well, just the lead left doesn't mean, I mean, maybe that's widely left.
 You know, what the tiny cloud might end up using.
 There's a MI350x.
-There's a world in which we end up using the big, if we manage to successfully build AMD driver stuff and fix all the jankiness of AMD, there's a world in which the tiny grad cloud is actually the enterprise accelerators from AMD.
+There's a world in which we end up using the big, if we manage to successfully build AMD driver stuff and fix all the jankiness of AMD, there's a world in which the tinygrad cloud is actually the enterprise accelerators from AMD.
 We'll drag them across the finish line, whether they want to be dragged or not.
 Oh, man.
 Running our driver with the USB is really exciting.